Cardinal-Infante Ferdinand of Austria: The Spanish Netherlands

 In 1637, with Spanish forces concentrated in the fight with the French, a relatively lightly defended Breda, that had been under Spanish control for twelve years, was recaptured by the Dutch after a 3-month siege by the Prince of Orange.
-The loss of Breda was a major blow to Spanish prestige, but was offset by the gains made by Ferdinand that year in taking the Dutch towns of Venlo and Roermond in the Meuse, effectively cutting Maastricht from the Dutch Republic and, thus, preventing further Dutch attacks on the Spanish Netherlands from the east.
+The loss of Breda was a blow to Spanish prestige but was of much less strategic significance than the gains made by Ferdinand during its course in taking the Dutch towns of Venlo and Roermond in the Meuse valley, effectively cutting Maastricht from the Dutch Republic and, thus, preventing further Dutch attacks on the Spanish Netherlands from the east.
 In the southern front Ferdinand lost the towns of La Capelle, Landrecies, and Damvillers to the French, but then he forced them to retreat south of Maubeuge.

 In 1638, Ferdinand's army successfully defended Antwerp, Saint-Omer and Geldern from the Dutch and French armies.
-Ferdinand achieved a great victory over the Dutch at the Battle of Kallo.
+His defense of Antwerp led to the Battle of Kallo, where Ferdinand achieved a crushing victory over the Dutch army while heavily outnumbered.
 In a letter to his brother the King of Spain shortly afterwards, Ferdinand described the battle as "the greatest victory which your Majesty's arms have achieved since the war in the Low Countries began".

 In 1639, Ferdinand managed again to thwart Franco-Dutch plans.
 The Dutch navy destroyed an important Spanish fleet in the Battle of the Downs, off the English coast, but it failed to prevent most of the army it was carrying, some 7,000 to 10,500 infantry, from landing at Dunkirk.
 While Ferdinand frustrated the Prince of Orange's move against Hulst, an Imperial-Spanish army under Count Piccolomini destroyed the main French army in the south at the Battle of Thionville.

-In 1640, Dutch attacks on Hulst and Bruges were repelled by the local Spanish garrisons.
-In the south, after a failed attack on the Spanish fortress of Charlemont in Givet, the French army launched a great offensive upon Arras, the capital of the County of Artois.
-Ferdinand took the command of the army and attempted unsuccessfully to break the French lines.
-The city finally surrendered on 9 August.
-Its capture was the first victory of importance for the French in the war after five years of fighting.
+In 1640, Dutch attacks on Hulst and Bruges were repelled by the local Spanish garrisons under the Cardinal-Infante.
+In the south, after a failed attack on the Spanish fortress of Charlemont in Givet, a combined Dutch and French army under Gaspard III de Coligny and Frederick Henry launched a great offensive upon Arras, the capital of the County of Artois.
+The city finally surrendered on 9 August, marking the first victory of importance for the French in the war after five years of fighting.